DevExpress-Examples/XAF_Security_E4908/EFCore/WinForms/Readme.md

 }
 ```

-- [LoginForm](CS/LoginForm.cs) contains two TextBox controls for username and password, and the Login button that attempts to log the user into the security system and returns [DialogResult.OK](https://docs.microsoft.com/en-us/dotnet/api/system.windows.forms.form.dialogresult?view=netframework-4.8) if logon was successful.
+- [LoginForm](CS/LoginForm.cs) contains two `TextEdit` controls for user name and password, and the **Log In** button that attempts to log the user into the security system and returns [DialogResult.OK](https://docs.microsoft.com/en-us/dotnet/api/system.windows.forms.form.dialogresult?view=netframework-4.8) if logon was successful.

 ``` csharp
 private void Login_Click(object sender, EventArgs e) {